Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 ============================================================

 This is the "top level" repo for the Azure IoT PCS Remote Monitoring solution.
-This repo contains submodules for each dotnet microservice and the React Web UI project.
+This repository contains submodules for each dotnet microservice and the React Web UI project.
 It also contains instructions and scripts on how to get remote monitoring running locally and in your Azure cloud subscription.
 Each microservice is built to run standalone - to view and use a microservice